kernelcrash/msx-rom-and-floppy-emulator/README.md

 Some limitations:

  - MSX has lots of different 'megarom mappers' in cartridges.
-I have only implemented Konami4 (ie. Konami without an SCC), Ascii8, Ascii16 and what I would call 'generic' 16K and 32K carts (ie. no mapper)
+I have only implemented Konami4 (ie. Konami without an SCC), Konami5 (again without the SCC), Ascii8, Ascii16 and what I would call 'generic' 16K and 32K carts (ie. no mapper)
  - You have to rename the ROMs to include the mapper type (yep, I don't have any fancy database lookup).
 So something like this won't work: